 (2) The recipient licensee verifies information such as name, date of birth, social security number, gender, and other applicable physical characteristics.

-(D) The licensee shall make background investigation records obtained under this chapter available for examination by an authorized representative of the director to determine compliance with the regulations and laws.
+(D) The licensee shall make background investigation records obtained under rules 3701:1-37-07 to 3701:1-37-13 of the Administrative Code available for examination by an authorized representative of the director to determine compliance with the regulations and laws.

 (E) The licensee shall retain all fingerprint and criminal history records (including data indicating no record) received from the FBI, or a copy of these records if the individual's file has been transferred, on an individual for three years from the date the individual no longer requires unescorted access to category one or category two quantities of radioactive material.